AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ## `module:config:status`

-Checks the modules configuration in the 'app/etc/config.php' file and reports if they are up to date or not

 ```bash
 bin/magento module:config:status
 ```

 Checks the modules configuration in the 'app/etc/config.php' file and reports if they are up to date or not

 ### `--help`, `-h`

 Display help for the given command.
-When no command is given display help for the <info>list</info> command
+When no command is given display help for the list command

 -  Default: `false`
 -  Does not accept a value